turingtest37/SequencerJ.jl/README.md

     [...]
 ```

-The Sequencer also calculates a fitness coefficient `η` (`\eta`+`TAB` at the REPL) that can be used to compare quality of solutions using various metrics and scales against the same data.
-Bigger is better. η is also called `elongation` in SequencerJ.
-The accessor is `elong`.
+The Sequencer also calculates a fitness coefficient `η` that can be used to compare quality of solutions using various metrics and scales against the same data.
+Bigger is better. η is returned by the `elong` function.
 ```julia
     julia> eta = elong(seqres)
     6.2345